 Dausgaard enjoys a distinctive profile as an artist “of huge conviction and outrageously good musicianship” (Europadisc), renowned for his creativity and innovation in programming, an extensive catalogue of critically-acclaimed recordings, and an “uncanny ability to project a sense of the necessity of the musical trajectory” (Bachtrack).
 He is passionate about music’s engagement with society and the issues of our time, and its relevance and potential as a vital and innovative force in the life of current and future generations.

 As Music Director of the Seattle Symphony, alongside highly praised recordings of repertoire including Mahler’s Symphony No. 10, Nielsen’s symphonies, and the tone poems of Richard Strauss, he introduced an innovative “Roots” program spotlighting dialogue between artistic traditions and contextualizing works like Sibelius’ Kullervo and Stravinsky’s Rite of Spring with folk musicians, Rachmaninov’s Symphony No. 2 with orthodox chant, and Strauss’ Alpine Symphony with traditional alphorns and Bavarian dance.
-The “Roots 2.0” project will see the orchestra inviting American artists from other genres to co-create symphonic music, as well as commissioning leading international composers to write new works inspired by and paired with Sibelius’ symphonies.

 With the BBC Scottish Symphony, and fascinated with Scotland’s unique culture and its centuries of attraction for artists, Dausgaard has commissioned a range of works from British and international composers under the theme “Scottish Inspirations.”
 Again his experimental “roots” programs – many of them showcased at the BBC Proms – have shed revelatory light on composers like Brahms, Mahler, Debussy, Nielsen, Bartok and Sibelius – and forged collaborations with leading artists of other genres.
 Following the acclaimed recording of Sibelius’s Kullervo for Hyperion, he has embarked on a cycle of Bartok’s orchestral works for Onyx Classics, foregrounding the composer’s diversity of expression and inspiration from native musical cultures.
 International tours have taken the partnership to a weeklong residency in Tokyo, presenting the BBC Proms in Japan for the first time, a residency in Salzburg, and performances at Vienna’s legendary Musikverein.